miohtama/opsec/source/incidences/slack.rst

 *Date: 2015-03-01*

+Compromised user accoutns: **500k**

+The database of Slack, a popular team communication tool, was leaked.

-Slack is a popular team communication tool among software companies and in US.
+Slack is a popular team communication tool among software development companies.
 The database of Slack got compromised, leading to the exposure of salted passwords.

+Slack did not disclose how the attackers got access to their database.

-After the breach Slack detected suspicious activity targetting some of its customers.
+After the breach Slack detected suspicious activity targeting some of its customers.
 Slack reseted the passwords for these customers.
 Furthermore, after the incident, Slack enabled two-factor authentication and kill switch as options for its users.
 Two-factor authentication was not an option before Slack got hacked.

 Whether two-factor authentication effectively stops the attackers in the case of database breach is a subject to discussion.
 If the salted passwords are compromised you usually also lose the two-factor authentication tokens stored in the same database.